 Variants:

-FX/SFX: Mind-blowing CGI, and has become a favorite of those who've seen it.
+FX/SFX: Mind-blowing CGI, and has become a favorite of many who've seen it.

 9th Logo